jshoptaw/gfaqs-remove-friend-button/README.md

 ======================================
 Adds a button after each username in GameFAQs friend lists to allow one-click friend removal rather than using the "Remove Friend" text box.

+## THIS SCRIPT HAS BEEN DISCONTINUED AS OF 2015-09-29 AND WILL NO LONGER BE DEVELOPED ##

 Use with one of the following browser extensions:

 ### Mozilla Firefox ###